Our Favorite Destinations That Keep Us Grounded— Taormina, Italy

 Memories That Shape Us

 I remember vividly attending the Simple Minds concert with my mother when I was about 15 years old and still in high school.
 Unsure of my future and what was to come, I felt the comfort of my mother beside me, and the concert sparked so much joy.
-I remember thinking, I need to come back here again — and I am still grateful to have experienced that moment with her.
+I remember thinking, I need to come back here again !
+I hold this memory dearly to me and am so grateful to have experienced that moment with her.

 Next destination in this series: Japan — exploring the serenity of Kyoto and the stylish but calm vibes of Minamiaoyama.